From Lagrangian to totally real geometry: coupled flows and calibrations: Introduction

 Lagrangian mean curvature flow has received much attention in the past fifteen years.
 Various directions have been pursued: intrinsic issues (maximal time existence and singularity formation \textit{e.g.}~\cite{Neves}, solitons \textit{e.g.}~\cite{IJO, JLT, LotayNeves}), applications to symplectic geometry (\textit{e.g.}~symplectic diffeomorphisms \cite{MedosWang}) and connections to mirror symmetry (analogies with Hermitian Yang--Mills \cite{ThomasYau}, relations to Bridgeland stability \cite{Joy}).

-The key observation from which this line of research originated is the following: under appropriate assumptions, a submanifold which is initially Lagrangian will remain Lagrangian when evolving under mean curvature flow (MCF).
+The key observation from which this line of research originated is the following: under appropriate assumptions, a submanifold which is initially Lagrangian will remain Lagrangian when evolving under mean curvature flow (MCF), cf.~Theorem \ref{LMCF.KE.thm}.

 Although this fact has been known for some time, the starting point for this paper is that this result is, in some sense, rather surprising.
 Indeed, MCF is a purely Riemannian concept and thus can be applied to any submanifold in an attempt to deform it to a minimal one.
 As a result, there is a priori no reason to hope that it preserves special properties of the submanifold, especially if those properties originate within a different branch of geometry.